The Soul-making School

 December 2nd & 16th.

-The calls are 90 minutes and will be recorded and available on the Friday after the session.
+The calls are 90 minutes and will be recorded and available within a couple of days.

 Can I register for one or two semesters and not all three?